-Even more humbling, both Matt Cutts and the official Google Webmaster Central blog have called yours truly’s site “high quality.”
+Even more humbling, both Matt Cutts and the official Google Webmaster Central blog have called yours truly’s a site “high quality.”
 So let’s see …

 - Matt Cutts intervenes early at Sphinn and in my comments here to clarify that Google Analytics wasn’t at the source of these new items in Google’s index;

 - In followup explanations by email, he shares where those site SERPs were coming from;

 - Matt & Google provide a public explanation of what’s really going on, thus joining the conversation rather than ignoring it and hiding away

 - Matt and Google compliment me/ SEO ROI (!) for having a high-quality site worthy of this fancy treatment.

 How’s that for reputation management?
 (Incidentally, on a prior occasion it took Matt about a month to get back to me on something, so it looks like they’re improving .)

 A little while back I wrote about how I thought Google was indexing site SERPs for those sites that had Google Analytics tracking site searches.
 In effect, I mistakenly accused Google of leaking Analytics data into its index.
 I had enabled site search tracking and my friend Brian had too, and we were both seeing these site search results pages turning up in Google’s SERPs.
 Thus we were worried about the integrity of our data.